-Every 2 hours, a flight leaves from Athens Airport for Santorini, from morning 5:15 am to 11:35 pm at night.
+A flight leaves from Athens Airport for Santorini approximately every 2 hours, from 6 am in the morning to 11 pm at night.

 In the high season, every plane that lands on Santorini depart back towards Athens just after an interval of 40 minutes, thus you can be sure that flights between the two destinations are quite frequent.

 A variety of local and International Airlines serve this route including:

 - Olympic Air (Aegean Air) – During peak season, these airlines operate up to 9 flights a day from Athens to Santorini.
 The tickets can be easily bought online from Aviasales.
 They operate various flights ranging from Dash 8 prop planes (70 passengers) to Airbus 320 (168 passengers).